SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation

 \textbf{Validate:} The Validate phase provides a quantitative score for each generated reasoning chain based on its recommendation quality, which serves as the empirical basis for subsequent mining.

-This evaluation is formalized using Recall@20, a standard metric for top-K recommendation quality.
-For each candidate reasoning chain $C$, we compare its list of 20 recommendations, $\widehat{Y}_{20}(C)$, against the ground-truth set of target items, $Y^*$.
-The chain's performance on a single instance is calculated as:
+Since the LLM outputs textual descriptions rather than Item IDs, we first map the generated content to the item catalog via semantic retrieval.
+For instance, to map a generated description like ``wireless controller'' to the actual item ``Sony DualSense,'' we encode both the description and titles using Qwen3-8B-Embedding~\cite{zhang2025qwen3}.
+We retrieve the top-1 item based on cosine similarity to form the unique predicted set $\widehat{Y}_{20}(C)$.

-To assess generalized quality, we define Score(C) as the expected Recall@20 across the user distribution.
+We evaluate the chain using Recall@20.
+The performance of a chain $C$ is calculated as: $\operatorname{Recall@20}(C) =\mathbb{I}[i_{T+1}\in \widehat{Y}_{20}(C)].$ To assess generalized quality, we define Score(C) as the expected Recall@20 across the user distribution.
 This score measures how consistently a chain produces high-quality recommendations.

-These scores provide an empirical estimate of a chain's predictive value, allowing the Mine phase to identify patterns that maximize $I(P;Y|S)$ as formalized in Section~\ref{sec:theory}.
+This score provides a direct empirical estimate of a chain's predictive value, prioritizing reasoning paths that actually lead to accurate recommendation outcomes.

 \textbf{Mine:} The Mine phase abstracts a single, optimal reasoning pattern from the candidate reasoning chains.
-Our analysis shows that while the universe of individual chains is intractably large, the underlying pattern space is manageable.

-The mining process begins by transforming textual reasoning chains into a dense embedding space using a pre-trained sentence encoder (e.g., Qwen3-8B-Embedding~\cite{zhang2025qwen3}).
-Within this space, we perform unsupervised clustering to group semantically similar chains, forming a set of initial candidate patterns.
+The process begins by extracting the \textit{logic flow description} (i.e., the text in the \texttt{<cot\_path>} tag) from each generated response.
+These descriptions serve as candidate representations of the Reasoning Pattern $P$ defined in Section~\ref{subsec:preliminaries}.
+We transform these path descriptions into a dense embedding space using a pre-trained sentence encoder (e.g., Qwen3-Embedding~\cite{zhang2025qwen3}).
+Within this space, we perform K-Means clustering to group semantically similar logic flows, where the optimal number of clusters is determined via the Silhouette Coefficient.

-To select the best pattern, we evaluate these candidates.
-Our primary criterion is Quality, defined as a pattern's average effectiveness.
-For a candidate pattern $P$, we let $\mathcal{C}_P$ denote its assigned set of chains.
-Consistent with the Validate phase, Quality is the mean Recall@20 score across all chains within the cluster:

-While average quality is paramount, the final selection also considers Structural Coherence (high intra-pattern semantic similarity) and Performance Stability (low intra-pattern variance in scores).
-We ultimately choose the pattern that exhibits the best overall balance of these three factors for template extraction.
+Each cluster represents a candidate pattern $P$, and let $\mathcal{C}_P$ denote its associated set of reasoning chains (i.e., the detailed instantiations in the \texttt{<reason>} tag).
+We define the \textit{Quality} of a pattern as the average effectiveness of its chains: